akosanovic/TopicsCloudChart/README.md

 ## Project Description:
-- Vizualization of the most popular topics in a given period of time as a wordcloud
+- Viualize popular topics in a given period of time as a wordcloud
 - Click on the topic gives further inside in the topic sentiment (total volume, and how that breaks down into positive, neutral and negative sentiment)
 - https://gist.github.com/vsomogyi/5d6de0be7caa73dcdd602f61cede1421